sofialaval/Austin_Animal_Center/README.md

 ## Project Overview
-Kaggle hosted a [competition](https://www.kaggle.com/competitions/shelter-animal-outcomes) in 2016 with the goal of improving the outcome (adopted, died, euthanized, returned to owner, transferred) for cats and dogs at the Austin Animal Center.
+Kaggle hosted a [competition](https://www.kaggle.com/competitions/shelter-animal-outcomes) with the goal of improving the outcome (adopted, died, euthanized, returned to owner, transferred) for cats and dogs at the Austin Animal Center.
 Outcome is defined as the status of the animal at the time of leaving the shelter.

-(This project was for a data mining and statistical learning course intended to highlight the importance of data exploration )
+This project was for a data mining and statistical learning course intended to highlight the importance of data exploration, and my team chose this competition as our project.

 The goal of this project was to answer the following questions:
 1. Do physical characteristics of a dog or cat in the Austin Animal Shelter shelter influence the fate of an animal?